 The District typically transfers from the general fund to the special aid fund, school food service fund and the capital projects fund in accordance with the general fund budget.
 The transfer to the special aid fund was for the District's share of the cost for the summer handicapped program and 4201 program.
-The transfer to the school food service fund was to fund current and prior year losses.
+The transfer to the school food service fund was to fund current and prior year losses, and to eliminate negative student account balances.
 The transfer to the capital projects fund was for District-wide improvements.